cdgriffith/Box/README.rst

 Overview
 ========

+`Box` is designed to be a near transparent drop in replacements for dictionaries that add dot notation access and other powerful feature.

+There are a lot of `types of boxes <https://github.com/cdgriffith/Box/wiki/Types-of-Boxes>`_ to customize it for your needs, as well as handy `converters <https://github.com/cdgriffith/Box/wiki/Converters>`_!

-`Box` is designed to be an easy drop in transparently replacements for dictionaries, thanks to Python's duck typing capabilities, which adds dot notation access.
-Any sub dictionaries or ones set after initiation will be automatically converted to a `Box` object.
-You can always run `.to_dict()` on it to return the object and all sub objects back into a regular dictionary.
+Keep in mind any sub dictionaries or ones set after initiation will be automatically converted to a `Box` object, and lists will be converted to `BoxList`, all other objects stay intact.

 Check out the `Quick Start <https://github.com/cdgriffith/Box/wiki/Quick-Start>`_  for more in depth details.